smakonin/Ammeter/README.md

 ![Precision Ammeter Shield](https://raw.github.com/smakonin/Ammeter/master/Shield/photo.jpg)

-This ammeter and measure up to 4 current transformers (CT).
+This ammeter can measure up to 4 current transformers (CT).
 One CT per analog pin.
 Any CT that outputs 333 mV can be used, but that shield was tested with split-core CTS from DENT Instruments (http://www.dentinstruments.com/split_core_mini_midi_ct_current_transformers.html).
 We purchased the CTs from http://www.powermeterstore.com.